Bibliometrics

 What is a journal's impact factor in a given year?

 How often, on average, the journal's articles from the previous two years have been cited in a given year.
+Search in Journal Citation Reports External link, opens in new window., JCR.

 How can I see if my article has been cited?

-Search for the article in Web of Science and click on the title to access the full entry.
+Search for the article in Web of Science External link, opens in new window. and click on the title to access the full entry.
 In the right margin you can see citing articles.
 You also have the option to receive email notification of upcoming citations - "Create Citation Alert".
 To use this service, you need to register as a user.

 Contact us